Jump to content

 The average distance before accuracy becomes a problem:

-If the range exceeds your weapons range then you take a disadvantage.
-If it exceeds it by more then one range increment then you cannot hit the target.
+If the range exceeds your weapon's range, then you take a disadvantage.
+If it exceeds it by more than one range increment, then you cannot hit the target.

-Default: The default range of the weapon is noted in the below table.
+Default: The default range of the weapon is noted in the table below.

 Effective Range as per Power Level: